 get started with home assistant (esphome 1)

-- You may need any old USB keyboard and monitor but only very occasionally (see below*) .
+- You may initially need a USB keyboard and monitor (see below*) .

 - Ethernet cable for a wired connection to your broadband router.

 - A spare SD card and an SD card reader or disc space for a backup of your setup

 First timers: use a Raspberry Pi to run Home Assistant (aka Hassio).
 Here’s a video, with thanks to Juan, that I found useful – Home Assistant Part 1: Hass.io Installation.
 Juan shows how to download a hassio image and download a copy of balenaEtcher.
 Next he shows how to use balenaEtcher to copy hassio to your SD card and how to edit a file to add your wifi settings.

 Expert users: if you’re comfortable with a command line, you can create Home Assistant in Virtualbox.
 It runs faster than a Raspberry Pi.
 I used this detailed youtube tutorial: migrating to a virtual machine